MARCH 2025 READING LIST

 MARY ANNE BY DAPHNE DU MAURIER

-I found Mary Anne at a library sale, and having read " Rebecca, " one of Du Maurier’s famous novels, I decided to try this historical fiction laced with personal ancestry.
-The key point in the book is that Mary Anne Clark is related to the author, and her scandalous life was certainly something worth putting into print.
+I found Mary Anne at a library sale, and, having read "Rebecca," one of Du Maurier’s famous novels, I decided to try this historical fiction laced with personal ancestry.
+The key point of the book is that Mary Anne Clark is related to the author, and her scandalous life certainly warrants being put in print.
 The beginning of Du Maurier’s tale reveals how Mary Anne finds a way to survive in the unforgiving world of patriarchy.
 Gender, social class, and power are constant themes as Mary Anne, who is sharp and ambitious, goes toe-to-toe with a young architect, business owners, and the gentry of 19th-century London.

 The story was compelling in its portrayal of the absurdity of the aristocracy and the vast sums of money they spent.
 I was frustrated by the Duke of York’s expenditures and how all the responsibility fell on his mistress rather than on his wife.
 It was also disheartening to read about the ways men could entice women into relationships without accountability or validity on their own part.